bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+That Semantic tags are tags that make it easier search, that identify themselves, such as a <form> or a <header> tag.
+They help with search engines also.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block will only have one item per line and as display inline will place them in the same line, a block will online take up as much as it needs.

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross axis

 5. Explain why git is valuable to a team of developers.

+many different people can work on the same file, live, with up-to-date data. you can always go back to a checkpoint incase a code ruins the program.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.